zegabr/magic/README.md

 Run `source m.sh` to get full setup (one liner it is!).

 # Extra interesting stuff
-- To update ohmyzsh plugins and theme, see PLUGINS and THEME variables at z.sh file, change as you wish, then run `source z.sh` again to update.

 - After running a.sh, some commands will be added:
     - `gclhttps`
         - Clone github repos via https protocol easily by running `gclhttps <github_user_name>/<repo_name>`.
 For example, running `gclhttps zegabr/m` would clone this repo via https.